‘Teen Wolf’ Nude Leak Continues: Ryan Kelley’s Photos Surface On Social Media

 However, Christian’s Teen Wolf co-star Tyler Posey was the next victim with his photos and videos surfacing on social media.
 Fans have refused to look at any of the content and have shared their support for both of the actors to get both of the hashtags trending.
 The fandom has been encouraging each other to not look at the photos and videos out of respect for both the actors’ privacy.

-Though one fan suggested that Tyler Posey may have leaked his own nudes in support of his BFF Cody Christian.
+Although one fan suggested that Tyler Posey may have leaked his own nudes in support of his BFF Cody Christian.
 Even Tyler Posey’s ex-girlfriend, Bella Thorne, has taken to Twitter amid this ongoing drama.
 Some fans pointed the finger at her and blamed her for leaking both of the actors’ photos.
 She has since taken to Twitter to comment on Posey’s nude photos.

 “Honestly there needs to be harsher laws against bullying and cyber bullying this is not ok,” she tweeted.

 “All I have left to say is Tyler is an angel,” she concluded.

 What are your thoughts on this ongoing Teen Wolf nude photo scandal?
 Do you think there will be more nudes released in the near future?
 Sound off below in the comments section.

-[Featured image by Ryan Kelley/Instagram]
+[Featured Image by Ryan Kelley/Instagram]